 The 2016 Census data released on Wednesday shows that nearly one in three commuters in census metropolitan areas of Toronto, Montreal and Vancouver use sustainable transportation, that is, they used public transit, walked, cycled or carpooled.

 During the last 20‑year period (1996-2016), the number of workers who commuted to work has increased from 8.6 million to 11.7 million, a 35.9% increase.
 Over the same 20‑year period, the number of workers taking public transit increased by 58.7%, and the number of people cycling to work increased by 87.9%, both far in excess of the overall growth in the number of commuters.
+There is also a vigorous increment in the cities electric bikes park.
+Traffic in major cities is a steadily growing problem with average populations always rising and people needing to get around.
+To help combat congestion, electric bikes nz are proving to a great option to personal motor vehicles and even public transport.

 Metro Vancouver (The Census Metro Area) with a cycling primary mode share of 2.3% ranked highest among the largest Canadian metropolitan areas.
 Metro Vancouver’s cycling primary mode share was 1.8% in 2011.